OpenTimeApp/OpenTimeIOSSDK/README.md

 ## License

-AFNetworking is released under the MIT license.
+OpenTimeSDK is released under the MIT license.
 See LICENSE for details.